vangst/sr-platform-code-challenge/README.md

 ## Expectations

-Try to time-box the exercise to around 2 hours.
+Try to time-box the exercise to 2-3 hours.
 Keep this constraint in mind as you work, it's very possible that certain items don't get finished, try to save a few minutes to summarize your efforts in a readme or email if this is the case.

 ## Requirements